 Three Shia men killed in Pak gun attack

-Islamabad: Unidentified gunmen shot dead three members of the minority Shia community and injured three more in two sectarian attacks in Quetta city of southwest Pakistan Saturday, police said.
+Islamabad: Three members of the minority Shia community were killed and two others injured when unidentified gunmen fired at a taxi in Quetta city of southwest Pakistan on Tuesday, police said.